 The 2023 Formula 1 season continues at the Interlagos Circuit in Sao Paulo for the Brazil Grand Prix.
 The exciting news is that some fortunate fans can catch the action for free on Servus TV, making it even more accessible.
 It is an Austria-based free broadcaster.

 If you want to watch F1 races for free in your country, then ServusTV or ORF are your options.
-ServusTV and ORF shared the 23 races, which can be watched for free with ExpressVPN connected to the Austria server.
+ServusTV and ORF will share broadcasting rights to all 24 races in 2024.
+12 races on Servus TV and 12 races on ORF.
+The upcoming Miami Grand Prix 2024 is going to be live on ORF, You can watch the F1 race for free with ExpressVPN connected to the Austrian server.

 Disclaimer: The commentaries available on both of these services are in the German language.